monome/docs/docs/modular/teletype/index.md

 - 12ma @ -12V
 - No +5v required

-**Teletype v1.1 firmware is available!
+**Teletype firmware updates available.
 See addendum at the bottom.**

 ## Introduction